HotPocketHPE/mhguide/README.md

 Immediately after an attack, you can only roll in 3 directions: straight forward, directly left, or directly right.
 Rolling backwards is not an option!

 > Example: Any Weapon vs. Khezu.
-Khezu's electric zap can be impossible to escape from if you are too close!
-Choose your attacks carefully.
-Once you gain more experience techniques like [Angling Strikes](#angling-strikes) can enable more aggressive play.
+Khezu's electric zap can be impossible to escape from if you are too close after attacking!
+Choose your strikes carefully.
+Once you gain more experience, techniques like [Angling Strikes](#angling-strikes) can enable more aggressive play.

 Some weapons have sidesteps instead of rolls.
 These move you a shorter distance, but can be chained together.
 Lance can also sidestep backwards!